-14. Carpet stain remover
+14. Carpet Cleaner

-If your expensive carpet is attacked by stain, no need to worry.
+If your expensive carpet is attacked by a stain, no need to worry.
 Use Borax- the stain remover.
 Mix 4 Tbsp borax with 1 cup warm water.
 Dip a sponge or clean cloth in the solution and dab it on the stain.

 Leave the stain in that condition for 25-30 minutes.
 Then vacuum that area to clean the residue and allow it to dry to get a clean and stain-free carpet.

-15. Make a floor cleaner
+15. Make a Floor Cleaner

 All you need is to mix 2 Tbsp borax with 4-5 Tbsp vinegar in your mop bucket.
-Add a pinch of dish soap to it and fill the bucket with warm water.
+Add a pinch of dawn dish soap to it and fill the bucket with warm water.
 Your cleaner is ready!
 Use this to clean your house floor.

-You can also make it in a good quantity and store in a container for everyday use.
-Just mix 2 cup borax with 4 cup vinegar and add around 1 Tbsp of dish soap to it.
-Store it in a container.
-Add some of this solution to your mop bucket water for everyday cleaning.
+You can also make it in a good quantity and store it in a container for everyday use.
+Just mix 2 cups borax with 4 cups vinegar and add around 1 Tbsp of dish soap to it.

 You may also like: 31 Brilliant uses of Dawn Dish Soap to make life easy

-16. Clean your Outdoor Furniture
+16. Clean Outdoor Furniture

 You can fill it in a spray bottle which is more convenient to use.
-Spray it on the patio furniture and wipe it to clean all the dust, dirt or any grime.
+Spray it on the patio furniture and wipe it to clean all the dust, dirt, or any grime.

 17. Homemade Dish Soap

 You can make dish soap at home using these low-cost ingredients and save the money spent on readymade dish soap.
-Mix ½ cup borax, ½ cup finely grated soap and 10 cups of boiling water.
+Mix ½ cup borax, ½ cup finely grated soap, and 10 cups of boiling water.

-18. Cleaning Soap Scum
+18. Get Rid of Soap Scum

 Scrub this paste with a cloth on the area to be cleaned.
 Rinse with water and wipe with a clean dry cloth.
 You would also love these clever bathroom cleaning hacks.